moriyaya/Proxy-based-Bilevel-Hyper-Trainging/README.md

 # [TVC 2023] Learning adaptive hyper-guidance via proxy-based bilevel optimization for image enhancement [[Paper]](https://link.springer.com/article/10.1007/s00371-022-02423-3)
 By Jiaxin Gao, Xiaokun Liu, Risheng Liu, Xin Fan

+## Abstract
+In recent years, image enhancement based on deep network plays a vital role and has become the mainstream research.
+However, current approaches are generally limited to the manual embedding of auxiliary components (e.g., hyper-parameters, appended modules) to train the network; thus, they can often lack flexibility, adaptability, or even fail to achieve the optimal settings.
+Moreover, the straightforward learning-based architectures cannot adequately handle the complex latent image distributions in real-world scenarios.
+To partially address the above issues, in this work, a generic adaptive hyper-training scheme based on bilevel optimization is established.
+Specifically, we propose a completely new bilevel deep-unfolded strategy to collaboratively optimize the inner-level task-related hyper-guidance and the outer-level image reconstruction.
+The process can embed the differentiable proxy-based network with parameters to automatically learn the appended control mechanism.
+Instead of constructing the empirically manual interventions, our strategy can proactively learn to learn self-adaptive auxiliary modules.
+Extensive experiments demonstrate the superiority of our strategy to address different image enhancement tasks (i.e., image restoration, image rain removal and image haze removal) in terms of flexibility and effectiveness.

 ## Pipeline
 ![Pipeline Diagram](./Figures/pipeline.png)